Minden: Rail and bus

 Minden is terminal station of line S 1 of the Hanover S-Bahn to Hanover.
 All passenger platforms are accessible to handicapped persons.

-The Minden Districht Railways (Mindener Kreisbahnen) run two freight lines, one from Minden to Hille (Mittelland Canal port) in the west and the other one to Kleinenbremen in the east.
+The Minden District Railways (Mindener Kreisbahnen) run two freight lines, one from Minden to Hille (Mittelland Canal port) in the west and the other one to Kleinenbremen in the east.
 The Minden Museum Railway (Museumseisenbahn Minden) operates restored locomotives and rolling stock on these lines, in Kleinenbremen with the end at the visitors' mine.

-The main station is connected by bus with the central bus terminal (Zentraler Omnibusbahnhof, ZOB) in the town centre, where 13 bus lines rendezvous every half hour.
+The main station is connected by bus with the central bus terminal (Zentraler Omnibusbahnhof, ZOB) in the town centre, where 13 bus lines rendezvous every half-hour.
 The local buses are coordinated with the regional buses to the other towns of the district.

 Roads

-The town ies close to the Autobahn A 2 from Berlin to the Ruhr and the A 30 to Amsterdam.
+The town lies close to the federal highways (Bundesautobahn) A 2 from Berlin to the Ruhr, and the A 30 to Amsterdam.
 The federal roads 61 and 65 cross in the town, the federal road 482 touches Minden as eastern ring road and connects the town with Nienburg and the next A 2-junction in Porta Westfalica.
 A dual carriageway connects the town to the south with Porta Wesfalica and Bad Oeynhausen.
 Two semicircle four-lane ring roads go around the town itself, the inner route 61 provides a town by-pass.
 The town centre has pay car parks and an automated guide to empty spaces.

 Waterways and harbours

 The crossing of the navigable Weser and the Mittelland Canal is an important junction of the inland waterways system.
 Two locks (built 1914 and 2018) connect the River with the canal to overcome a difference in height of 13 m.
 The multimodal transport harbours on both Weser and Mittelland Canal are experiencing increasing volume because of the good waterway connections to the seaports of Bremen, Bremerhaven, and Hamburg.
-A new container port is in construction to the east of the present Mittellandkanal harbour, the so-called "RegioPort OWL", at the boundary to stat of Lower Saxony, being a seldom example of cross-border planning in the Federal Republic.
+A new container port is in construction to the east of the present Mittellandkanal harbour, the so-called "RegioPort OWL", straddling Lower Saxony, being a seldom example of cross-State planning in the Federal Republic.

-Minden is location of a section of the Waterways and Shipping Authority Mittelland Canal / Elbe Lateral Canal (Wasserstraßen- und Schifffahrtsamt Mitelllandkanal/ Elbe-Seitenkanal) for the administration of the maintenance and regulation of these waterways.
-An information centre is located at the Minden Aqueduct (Wasserstraßenkreuz Minden), where the canal system and the function of the locks are explained.
+Minden hosts offices of the Waterways and Shipping Authority: Mittelland Canal / Elbe Lateral Canal (Wasserstraßen- und Schifffahrtsamt Mitelllandkanal/ Elbe-Seitenkanal) for the maintenance and regulation of these waterways.
+An information centre is by the Minden Aqueduct (Wasserstraßenkreuz Minden), where the canal system and the function of the locks are explained.